mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 The task can be found <a href="http://langcog.stanford.edu/expts/MLL/refComplex/Experiment41/ref_complex_41.html" target="_blank"> here</a>.

 Plotted below is the proportion of complex object selections as function of number of syllables.
-The dashed line reflects chance selection between simple and complex alternatives.
+The dashed line reflects chance selection between the simple and complex alternatives.